 The number of transistors, the logical connections, and the related overall complexity of a chip design are soaring high with each passing day!
 10 million random logic points are a common scene for an IC.
 Such a large-scale integration offers a great user experience arising out of their superior performance, but the problem lies in testing such designs.

-So, in a nutshell, DFT ensures a fast debug & diagnostic, improves the product yield, and helps reduce TTM.
+So, in a nutshell, DFT ensures fast debugging & diagnosis improves the product yield and helps reduce TTM.